Frequently Asked Questions

 I'm a visitor to campus.
 Do I need to pay for parking?

 Yes.
 Official University guests may be eligible for a complimentary, one day parking pass.
 Please contact your campus host for information.
 Short-term parking is available throughout campus in timed zones.
 Timed zones have limited availability and are strictly enforced.
+The California Code of Regulations require campuses to charge a fee for parking.

 Parking Citations and Appeals